site24x7/plugins/WindowsDFSMonitoring/ReadMe.md

           notepad.exe path_to_the_file\WindowsDFSMonitoring.cfg

-- The WindowsDFSMonitoring.cfg file contains below content
+- The WindowsDFSMonitoring.cfg file will contains the below content

           [DFS_Namespace]
           path=<Path to the DFS Namespace>\*